deepflowio/docs/translate/translated/07-integration/02-input/02-tracing/05-skywalking.md

 # Configure DeepFlow

-Please refer to the [Configure DeepFlow](../tracing/opentelemetry/#configure-deepflow) section to complete the configuration of the DeepFlow Agent.
+Please refer to the section [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) to complete the configuration of the DeepFlow Agent.

-# Experience Based on the WebShop Demo
+# Experience Based on WebShop Demo

-## Deployment of the Demo
+## Deploy Demo

-This demo is sourced from [this GitHub repository](https://github.com/liuzhibin-cn/my-demo).
-It is a WebShop application composed of five microservices written based on Spring Boot.
-The architecture is as follows:
+This demo comes from [this GitHub repository](https://github.com/liuzhibin-cn/my-demo).
+It is a WebShop application composed of five microservices written in Spring Boot.
+Its architecture is as follows:

 ![Sping Boot Demo Architecture](./imgs/spring-boot-webshop-arch.png)

-Use the following command to deploy this demo with one click.
-The address for reporting has been configured for this demo, so no further modifications are needed.
+You can deploy this demo with one click using the following command.
+This demo has already configured the reporting address, so no additional modifications are needed.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/deepflowio/deepflow-demo/main/DeepFlow-Otel-SkyWalking-Demo/deepflow-otel-skywalking-demo.yaml